 Danny didn’t move, amazing for a 4 year old.
-He just sat and sat so patiently, knowing his Papa would come, knowing his Papa would come through for him.
+He just sat and sat so patiently, knowing his Papa would come through for him.

-He didn’t turn away.
+Danny didn’t turn away.
 He didn’t lose patience.
 No distractions took his eye off the door.
-He just continued to trust in the man who had proved himself trustworthy so many times before.
+There, he just continued to trust in the man who had proved himself trustworthy so many times before.

 And sure enough, Papa walked through the door, and put the car in Danny’s hand, and this little boy was ecstatic over getting it back.

 That waiting and watching without turning away, that remembering, “He’s done it before for me, He will do it again” attitude is the same as David’s in Psalm 42:11 NLT:

 “But, O my soul, don’t be discouraged.
 Don’t be upset.
 Expect God to act!
 For I know that I shall again have plenty of reason to praise him for all that he will do.
 He is my help!
 He is my God!”

 “Waiting on the Lord” is continuing in trust in Him because He has been so trustworthy in the past.
 It is not turning to shortcuts, lesser means of dealing with our need.
 Waiting is prayer, clinging to and declaring scripture.
 It is having a focus only on God.”

 Recap of things to do when you’re discouraged

 When discouragement comes knocking at your door, and it will, because we are simply human beings, turn to God, be real, remember how great He is, and trust that promise that He’s not going to just make a slight improvement in your circumstances or mood, but He’s going to cause you to soar like an eagle.
 All you need to do is just wait on Him and keep your hope in Him alone.